braxtonhall/bobs-server/src/secret-dj/README.md

 - Migrate success/error messages to session express-express
 - Combine update and create rules into one function (and also is participating in)
 - Add more instructions
-- Replace empty table with something more descriptive
 - Delete should take you to an "Are you SURE?" page
 - Find out what sendgrid does if you give it a terribly formatted email
-- Maybe remove the endFinishedSeasons job and conditionally end the season of the playlist submitted